 Also, a virtual assistant’s responsibilities may include managing schedules, email correspondence, bookkeeping, and other administrative tasks.
 Virtual assistants are skilled in organizing and streamlining processes to improve efficiency.

 What is a social media manager?

 A social media manager is a specialist who develops and executes business social media strategies.
 A social media manager’s responsibility may include creating and curating content, scheduling posts, managing social media campaigns, and analyzing data to measure the effectiveness of social media efforts.

 VAs are skilled at developing creative, engaging content that resonates with a brand’s target audience.
-However, important is that these virtual assistants work with social media and can be a cost-effective solution for especially small to medium-sized businesses.
+However, it is essential that these virtual assistants work with social media and can be a cost-effective solution, especially for small- to medium-sized businesses.

 What is the difference between a virtual assistant and a social media manager?

 One key difference between a virtual assistant and a social media manager is that a virtual assistant has a broad scope of responsibilities.